 - Pressure effects of the severe coughing can, rarely, lead to some complications.
 For example, it can cause blood vessels to burst, resulting in nosebleeds, blood in the eyes (subconjunctival haemorrhage), or skin bruises.
 Also rarely, the increased pressure can cause ribs to break (fracture) or a hole in the lung (pneumothorax).
 The increase of pressure in the tummy (abdomen) during bouts of coughing may cause a split in the muscle wall, called a hernia.
 It can also cause incontinence of urine.

 Complications such as severe pneumonia or brain damage can sometimes cause death.

 What is the treatment for whooping cough?

 The germ (bacterium) which causes whooping cough can be killed by antibiotics.
 However, once the bouts of coughing have started, treatment with antibiotics makes little impact on the course of the illness.
 In effect, the bacteria will have done what they need to do to the airways to set off the bouts of coughing for the next few weeks.

 However, a course of antibiotics is still usually given if the disease is diagnosed in the first three weeks of the illness.
-This is because after five days of antibiotics you are no longer infectious.
+This is because two days after you finish the antibiotics you are no longer infectious.
 Without antibiotics, you can remain infectious for about three weeks after the bouts of coughing start.